coefficient-labs-github/organic-social-pipeline/README.md

 # LinkedIn to HubSpot Lead Generation Pipeline

 ## 🚀 Overview
-This project is a **fully automated data pipeline** that scrapes LinkedIn post engagers, formats the data into a relational format, stores it in **BigQuery**, and pushes qualified leads into **HubSpot** for outreach.
+This project is a **fully automated and scheduled data pipeline** that scrapes LinkedIn post engagers, formats the data into a relational format, stores it in **BigQuery**, and pushes qualified leads into **HubSpot** for outreach.
 The pipeline has been modularized into separate Python scripts for better maintainability and scalability.

 ## 📊 Pipeline Architecture
 ![Pipeline Flowchart](media/organic_social_pipeline_flowchart.png)